The start of the controversy about red meat and cancer

-Additionally, n-nitroso compounds, heme iron, and the potential of heme to catalyze endogenous nitrosation are more specific to red meat, though even these mechanisms fail to explain the unique link to increased cancer risk in humans, because other carnivores aren’t evidently at high risk for these same diseases (208).
+Additionally, n-nitroso compounds, heme iron, and heme’s potential to catalyze endogenous nitrosation are specific to red meat.
+Though, not even these mechanisms explain red meat’s (unique) carcinogenicity to humans, as other carnivores maintain lower risk (208).

 Environmental pollutants and infectious agents from dairy cattle may partially explain this discrepancy in risk (208).